iodide-project/iodide/CONTRIBUTING.md

 `npm run lint` will lint everything in `src/`.
 Please make sure all your contributions pass the linter.

 `npm run start` writes development versions of the Iodide app resources to `dev/`.
 To run your dev notebook, just open the file `dev/iodide.dev.html` in your browser.
 All changes to the code will be detected and bundled into `dev/`.

+In dev mode, resource paths are set to be relative to the `dev/` directory.
+Thus, when you export a notebook from a dev notebook, you need to be sure to save the exported HTML file in the `dev/` folder for the relative paths to correctly resolve the required js/css/font files.

 `npm run build`  will write deployable versions of the Iodide app resources to `prod/`.
 This builds just once, and does not watch your files for changes.